 But what if you can't afford one?
-You can -- and should -- be your own publicist, according to Dr. Adam Harris, a Colorado physician who recently shared his PR tips with Entrepreneur.com guest writer Scott Richter.
+You can -- and should -- be your own publicist, Dr. Adam Harris, a Colorado physician, tells author Scott Richter in an article for Entrepreneur.com

-"You must think of yourself as your own publicist and be visible within your community," Harris tells Richter.
-"A publicist must generate and manage publicity for a public figure (especially a celebrity), a business, a book, a film, or an album.
+"You must think of yourself as your own publicist and be visible within your community," Harris advises.
+"A publicist must generate and manage publicity for a public figure (especially a celebrity), a business, a book, a film or an album.
 Most top-level publicists work in private practice, handling multiple clients; your only client is you.
 If you are truly happy with what you are selling, you won't have any problem shouting about it from the rooftops."

 According to Harris, being your own publicist is all about one thing: making yourself visible.

-One idea, for example, is sponsoring a local team or a pro athlete.
-"In the past, a great way to get your face in front of a lot of people who need your service is to donate your time to high school sports, clubs, and more," Harris says.
+One idea is sponsoring a local team or a pro athlete.
+"In the past, a great way to get your face in front of a lot of people who need your service is to donate your time to high school sports, clubs and more," Harris says.
 "I teamed up with a local [physical therapist] and together we pick times to come to the school and help the kids.
-Later, I became active in the pro world and sponsored one pro athlete.
-We were able to cross promote each other as well as generate a ton of referrals within that athlete's circle of friends and competitors."
+Also, I became active in the pro world and sponsored one pro athlete.
+We were able to cross-promote each other as well as generate a ton of referrals within that athlete's circle of friends and competitors."